Florentines

 4. Pour into the fruit mix and stir well to combine.

 6. Drop the mix in about 10 g (1 tbsp) blobs, spaced as wide apart as you can because they will melt and flow.
 Flatten each blob gently so that they are of even thickness.
-I fit 12 to my baking tray, which is as wide as will fit in my oven.
+I fit 12 to my baking sheet (3×4), which is as wide as will fit in my oven.

-7. Bake for about 8 minutes.
+7. Bake for about 8½ minutes.
 They’re done when they are bubbling and the edges are just beginning to brown.

-10. While they go cold, melt the chocolate in a double basin.
-Lift each Florentine, turn it over in your hand, and paint the back evenly with melted chocolate, using a silicone brush or the back of a teaspoon.
-Put back on the rack to solidify, chocolate side up. (see tip)
+11. When they are cold, lift each Florentine with a thin blade or spatula, turn it over in your hand, and paint the back evenly with melted chocolate, using a silicone brush or the back of a teaspoon.
+It takes about 1–1½ tsp per Florentine.
+Put them back on the rack to solidify, this time chocolate side up.
+Use the fridge if you have space or are in a hurry.

 Serving